 4. Record your findings, prepare an emergency plan, and assess other needs such as training

 Record what you have found, including the areas where the risk is greatest, and the steps taken to limit the risk of fire.
-If you employ five staff or more, keeping a written record is compulsory.
+Keeping a written record is compulsory if you employ five staff or more.

 Plan for an emergency by assigning roles to members of staff, ensuring they understand what is required and receive sufficient training, formulating a clear emergency exit route in the event of fire.
 If you share a building with other businesses, you must confer and coordinate your actions.